-The whole sentence in bold is called a keyword phrase and it can be found in your title or anywhere within your text.
+The whole sentence in bold is called a keyword phrase, and it can be found in your title or anywhere within your text.

 Why Do You Want to Be Right on The Top?

 When you perform a search in Google, which results do you choose?
-If the title matches my search (which happens most of the times) I go for the first result and if I need more information I follow the sequence (2nd, 3rd and so on).
+If the title matches my search (which happens most of the time) I go for the first result and if I need more information I follow the sequence (2nd, 3rd and so on).
 Why?
 Because those have the potential to offer the best information.
 I hardly ever go to the second or third page!

 The following graph represents the percentage of traffic by Google result position: